Slideshow image

 1 Comment

-Dave Gulley over 5 years ago
+Dave Gulley almost 6 years ago

 There are so many things that I would like to unpack about Bosch's painting but perhaps this is not the place, accept to say that he had an interesting perspective on the world.
 Let,s talk about it sometime.